-We depend to a large degree on the success of epetraborole, which is in clinical development, but for which we have not yet initiated a planned Phase 2/3 pivotal clinical trial.
+We depend to a large degree on the success of epetraborole, for which we have recently initiated patient enrollment in a Phase 2/3 pivotal clinical trial.
 If we do not obtain regulatory approval for and successfully commercialize epetraborole or any of our future product candidates, or if we experience significant delays in doing so, we may never become profitable.

 We currently have no products approved for sale and have invested a significant portion of our efforts and financial resources on the development of our initial product candidate, epetraborole, as a treatment for serious infections caused by NTM lung disease resulting from MAC bacteria.
 We expect that a substantial portion of our efforts and expenses over the next few years will be devoted to the development of epetraborole.
 As a result, our business currently depends heavily on the successful development, regulatory approval, and, if approved, commercialization of epetraborole or any of our future product candidates.
 We cannot be certain that any product candidates will receive regulatory approval or will be successfully commercialized even if it receives regulatory approval.
 The research, development, manufacturing, safety, efficacy, labeling, approval, sale, marketing, and distribution of epetraborole or any of our future product candidates are, and will remain, subject to comprehensive regulation by the FDA, the EMA, the PMDA, the TGA, and other comparable foreign regulatory authorities.
-To date, we have only completed one clinical trial, a Phase 1b dose-ranging study of epetraborole in Australia, and have commenced enrollment in a Phase 1 renal impairment study of epetraborole, in the United States.
+To date, we have completed one clinical trial, a Phase 1b dose-ranging study of epetraborole in Australia, have completed enrollment in a Phase 1 safety and pharmacokinetics study of oral epetraborole in healthy volunteers in Japan, and have commenced enrollment in a Phase 2/3 pivotal clinical study of epetraborole, in the United States.
 Before obtaining regulatory approvals for the commercial sale of epetraborole and any future product candidates, we must demonstrate through preclinical and nonclinical studies and clinical trials that the product candidate is safe and effective for use in the target indication.
 Drug development is a long, expensive, and uncertain process, and delay or failure can occur at any stage during our nonclinical studies, clinical trials, or drug product manufacturing process.
 These delays could be caused by a variety of factors, including but not limited to, toxicity, safety, tolerability, efficacy, drug product availability, stability, and impurity issues related to drug product manufacturing.
 Failure to obtain regulatory approval for epetraborole and our future product candidates in the United States or other territories will prevent us from commercializing and marketing such product candidates.
 The success of epetraborole and our future product candidates will depend on several additional factors, including: